JimageJ/ImageJ-Tools/README.md

 **Timeseries segmentation and ratiometric analysis for FRET**

-Built upon the nuclear segmentation tool.
+Built upon the nuclear segmentation tool, except with the option of a TopHat background removal filter is included.
 Gives a dialog with segmentation settings, which can be adjusted in real time with a live labelmap preview of frame 1.THe chosen settings will then be applied to the time series and the data for emission ratio calculation etc are output to a resultstable.
 Voxels saturated in the donor or emission (FRET) channels are excluded from analysis.